 AUT University encourages early application.
 This qualification will remain open until all places have been filled.

 Below is a summary.
 For a comprehensive overview of the AUT oral health degree, please refer to the Academic Calendar

 You are introduced to basic human sciences and learn about health in Aotearoa New Zealand with an emphasis on communication skills, health promotion in general and specific oral health promotion and disease prevention messages.
-You will be given the opportunity to learn and practise early pre-clinical skills in a simulation laboratory.
+You will have the opportunity to learn and practise early pre-clinical skills in a simulation laboratory.
 Visits to our on-campus Oral Health Clinic and to the ARDS clinics will introduce you to the clinical environment.
-You will undertake the formulation and implementation of an oral health promotion project in a community of need.
+You will design and implement an oral health promotion project in a community of need.